Mail-Order Aligners vs. Invisalign Aligners: What You Need to Know

 How Long Do Mail-Order Aligners Take to Straighten Teeth?

-And without direct supervision by a licensed orthodontist, it can be difficult to assess how long a case may take to finish treatment.
+Without direct supervision by a licensed orthodontist, it can be difficult to assess how long a case may take to finish treatment.
 If issues arise, they may not be noticed at first, which can cause delays to treatment or in some cases cause damage to the teeth.

-Are Mail-Order Aligners Faster Than Invisalign?
+Are Mail-Order Aligners Faster Than Invisalign Aligners?

 No. Mail-order brands market their aligner treatment by saying “results in 6 months.”
-But this is only true for some cases.
+But this is only true in some cases.
 More complex cases will take longer than 6 months, and may require many more aligners than are included in the original price.

 Are Mail-Order Aligners Faster Than Braces?